ricdikulous/imx-unity-game-lessons/lessons/04-retreive-player-data-and-logout/README.md

-# Immutable Passport Integration and Player Profile Update
+# Lesson 4: Retrieve Player Profile Data and Logout

 In this lesson, we will demonstrate how to integrate the Immutable Passport for retrieving a player's profile information and implement the functionality to log the player out.